Donkequan/HedgeSwap/README.md

-# HedgeSwap: Hedged Universal Atomic Swaps Resilient to Griefing Attacks
+# HedgeSwap: Universal Hedged Atomic Swaps Against Griefing Attacks

 This repository contains implementations of the cryptographic primitives and smart contracts used in the HedgeSwap experiments.